Blog

 GuardClaw and SOC 2: A Control Mapping

-A practical guide to mapping GuardClaw's security controls to SOC 2 Trust Services Criteria.
-Which controls GuardClaw satisfies and what evidence to show your auditor.
+Map GuardClaw security controls to SOC 2 criteria, including what evidence to show your auditor.

 GuardClaw and the EU AI Act